Skip to main content

 The Mail, Saturday 2 April 1949, p12.

-Newspaper clipping of the The lone barmaid, Sunday Mail, 2 April 1949, p12
+The Mail 2 April 1949, p12

 From March 1909 until 1967 a woman was not allowed to serve in the public bar of a hotel in South Australia, unless she was directly related to the publican.
 If unrelated to the publican, the woman could only continue working behind the bar if she had been employed for at least three months prior to 23 December 1908, when the new Licensing Act was passed in Parliament.
+So, more correctly, even though Miss Dear is described as the last barmaid, other women were working the bar and indeed were licensees.

 Details about the process were reported in the Register 1 February, 1909.